marcusoftnet/marcusoftnet.github.io/_posts/2006-11-16-christmas-season.md

 promise you.

-One thing that strikes me every year this happens (i.e. almost every year) is that it's so easy to get lost in the busy-ness <span id="SPELLING_ERROR_4" class="blsp-spelling-corrected">surrounding Christmas.
+One thing that strikes me every year this happens (i.e. almost every year) is that it's so easy to get lost in the busy-ness surrounding Christmas.
 This is also well known, we say this to each other each year; but do we remember the true reason for Christmas: Jesus and his coming to this earth for you and